Noise Issues

 Contact your neighbour first and calmly explain to them what is happening and how it is affecting you.
 The owner may not be aware that their animal is causing a nuisance.
 If you have ideas on how to resolve the issue you could suggest this to the owner.

-If you are unable to resolve the animal nuisance issue by talking with the pet owner, and through mediation - a complaint can be made to council through a Service Request.
+If you are unable to resolve the animal nuisance issue by talking with the pet owner you will need to complete a Barking Dog Diary.
+You can download a copy of our Barking Dog Diary by clicking the button below.

 More information